Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 kubectl create secret tls streams-ingress-tls-secret --key==${INGRESS_TLS_KEY_PATH} --cert="${INGRESS_TLS_CHAIN_PATH}" -n "${NAMESPACE}"
 ```

-To disable SSL/TLS (not recommended), see [Helm parameters](#helm-parameters).
+To disable SSL/TLS (not recommended for production use), see [Helm parameters](#helm-parameters).

 ### PostgreSQL TLS settings

-By default, Streams Helm will set up TLS communication between PostgreSQL and Streams microservices, so you must provide a certificate and its key.
-Below the required steps using a self-signed certificate:
+By default, Streams Helm chart will set up TLS communication between PostgreSQL and Streams microservices, so you must provide a certificate and its key.
+Below are the steps required using a self-signed certificate:

-* To create a self-signed certificate, use the following OpenSSL command: (only for testing purposes):
+* Create a self-signed certificate using the following OpenSSL command: (only for testing purposes):

 ```sh
 openssl req -x509 -newkey rsa:2048 -keyout server.key -out server.crt -text -nodes -subj '/CN=streams-postgresql'
 ```

-Make sure to set the postgresql service name `streams-postgresql` as `Common Name`; All other should be left. blank using `.` as answer.
+{{< alert title="Note" >}}Make sure to set the postgresql service name `streams-postgresql` as `Common Name`; All other should be left blank using `.` as answer.{{< /alert >}}

-Then you must create a secret storing those files doing:
+* Create a secret to store both certificate and key files:

 ```sh
 export NAMESPACE="my-namespace"